 I personally, provided my clients with video training sessions as apart of the packages I offered and they usually handle this sort of thing themselves.

-Others consider hiring a Virtual Assistant with a strong background in content management or a company that offers site maintenance.
-A good Virtual Assistant these days will most likely have a good grasp of a least one CMS if they are offering site maintenance services at all.
+Others considered hiring a Virtual Assistant with a strong background in content management or a company that offers site maintenance.
+A good Virtual Assistant these days will most likely have a good grasp of a least one CMS if they’re offering site maintenance services at all.

 Gain More Control Over Your Site

 Now – if a client does not have a content management system in place or if they are on a site builder.
-I most likely will recommend moving their current site over to a CMS like WordPress or Joomla.
+I most likely would recommend moving their current site over to a CMS like WordPress or Joomla.
 I’m a big advocate for using a content management system to manage your site.

 Now some of you are going to frown and say, “What do I need a content management system for?
 I have a very simple site.”.
 Here’s why – as a small business you most likely have a very small budget for web design, marketing and branding services or you want to, at the very least, keep your budget it in check.

 A CMS (aka a content management system) allows you to have more control of how and when you can update your site.

 If you take the time to learn how to use it or if you’re just simply strapped for cash – you won’t be left out in the cold with a site you can’t do anything with.
-You can also save tons of money in expensive site maintenance contracts and programming fees.
+You can also save money on site maintenance contracts and programming fees.

 The best thing about this is if you can’t afford or need a complete site overhaul, you have options.
 You can implement things in phases without sacrificing what you already have.
 CMSs were designed to scale and sometimes the best thing to do is to wipe the slate clean and start fresh than to try to unravel a mess.